git-ftp/git-ftp/man/git-ftp.1.md

 	git ftp init ftp.example.com

 Of course this can be combined with the [defaults feature](#defaults) to set config defaults for other options as well.

+## Keychain on macOS

+On macOS you can use the built in keychain to store and get your passwords.

+You can use this feature by using the option `--keychain` in your command:

+	$ git ftp init --keychain account@host ftpes://host

+You can omit the value for this option.
+Then git-ftp will guess the account and hostname from user and url.

+Or you can set a config for this, so you don’t need to repeat yourself (see [defaults](#defaults) for details):

+	$ git config git-ftp.keychain account@host

+You can omit the hostname here.
+If there is no `@` in the config value git-ftp will guess the hostname from url.

+If you run a command using the keychain feature, the system might ask you if git-ftp is allowed to access the keychain entry.
+If the keychain is locked you have to enter the keychain password (not the value of the entry), sometimes twice.

+If your password is not in your keychain yet it is recommended adding it using the following command:

+	$ security add-internet-password -a account -r "ftp " -s host -w secr3t

+The options are:
+- `-a`: user account
+- `-r`: protocol; has to be exactly 4 characters long, so if you use `FTP` it should be `"ftp "`, for `FTPS` and `FTPES` use `ftps` and for SSH with password auth you can use `"ftp "` as well.
+- `-s`: your host name; includes subdomains but no paths
+- `-w`: password

+You can omit the option `-r` and everything will work fine, but the _Keychain Access_ Utility will not show the server in the field “Where:”.
+This is only shown if `-r` and `-s` are set both. \
+If you create a keychain entry with the _Keychain Access_ Utility it creates a generic password and not an internet password.
+Therefore, unfortunately, this will not work.

+Please not that the keychain entry can not be used for password protected private keys in SSH.

 # EXIT CODES